-Most Local Planning Authorities (LPAs) charge for this service so it’s a good idea to check first.
+Most LPAs charge for this service so it’s a good idea to check first.
 Information about the costs of advice can be found on the relevant LPA's website.

 Such pre-application advice can provide an opportunity for you to understand:

-- The policies that apply to your proposal
+- the national and local planning policies that apply to your proposal

 - whether there will be a need for specialist input (for example, you may impact on listed buildings, trees, ecology or archaeology)